 Keep combustible materials at least 1.5m from your home, and piles of firewood at least 10m away.

-Keep your roof & gutters free of leaves and pine needles, and prune all branches that hang over the roof
+Keep your roof and gutters free of leaves and pine needles, and prune all branches that hang over the roof

 Choose fire-safe vegetation, and space it so that there is no continuous line of vegetation leading to your structure